SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 teaching: 15
 exercises: 65
 questions:
-- "What are NumPy and Matplotlib, and what are they good for?"
+- "What is NumPy and what can I use it for?"
 - "What are the differences between NumPy arrays and Python lists?"
 - "How do I extract subsets of data from a dataset?"
 - "How can I use NumPy to tell me basic statistical properties about my data?"